 Why do people look for USA Proxy and VPN servers?
 Well there’s a variety of reasons and now many people use programs like this, just to hide their identity online.
 Sometimes specifically for privacy reasons or often they simply need a US IP address to bypass internet blocks based on location.

-For example if you are having a holiday in Turkey, don’t presume you can access all the same web sites that you do from Florida.
+For example if you are having a holiday in Turkey, don’t presume you can access all the same web sites that you do from the US.

 Many sites particularly media sites restrict access to US visitors, blocking any IP addresses from outside the country.
 In addition you’ll also find that countries like Turkey heavily filter the internet too, often restricting sites like Twitter and Facebook to anyone inside the country.